profiiqus/SFPToolkit/README.md

 ## Control snippets

 - `checkbox` - Generates a new CheckBoxControl
+- `checkboxlist` - Generates a new CheckBoxListControl with fixed items
+- `checkboxlist-databind` - Generates a new CheckBoxListControl with Databind
+- `switch` - Generates a new SwitchControl
 - `textbox` - Generates a new TextBox
 - `textbox-databind` - Generates a new TextBox with dependecy DataBind
+- `textbox-icon` - Generates a new TextBox with icon
 - `textarea` - Generates a new TextAreaControl
 - `richtextbox` - Generates a new RichTextBoxControl
 - `richtextbox-toolbar` - Generates a new RichTextBoxControl with pre-defined ToolBarSet
-- `radiobuttonlist` - Generates a new RadioButtonListControl
+- `radiobuttonlist` - Generates a new RadioButtonListControl with Databind
+- `radiobuttonlist-items` - Generates a new RadioButtonListControl with fixed items
 - `autocomplete` - Generates a new AutoComplete with DataBind
+- `dropdownlist` - Generates a new DropDownListControl with fixed items
-- `dropdown` - Generates a new DropDownListControl
+- `dropdownlist-databind` - Generates a new DropDownListControl with Databind
+- `listbox` - Generates a new ListBox with fixed items
+- `listbox-databind` - Generates a new ListBox with Databind
+- `duallistbox` - Generates a new DualListBoxControl with fixed items
+- `duallistbox-databind` - Generates a new DualListBoxControl with Databind
+- `password` - Generates a new PasswordControl
+- `todolist` - Generates a new ToDoListControl

 ## Column snippets